China's FM visits Kiribati, where fishing ground is at stake

 Associated Press

-WELLINGTON, New Zealand (AP) — China’s foreign minister was due Friday to visit the remote Pacific nation of Kiribati, where the future of a vast fishing ground is at stake.
+WELLINGTON, New Zealand (AP) — China’s foreign minister on Friday arrived on the remote Pacific nation of Kiribati, where the future of a vast fishing ground is at stake.

 Kiribati closed its borders this year as it tries to stamp out an outbreak of COVID-19.
 But its government made a rare exception to allow Wang and his 20-strong delegation into the country for face-to-face discussions.